-Under EC Council Directive 2003/48/EC on taxation of savings income, member states of the EU are required, from 1 July 2005, to provide to the tax authorities of another member state details of payments of interest (or similar income) paid by a person within its jurisdiction to an individual resident in that other member state.
-However, for a transitional period, Luxembourg and Austria are required (unless during that period they elect otherwise) to operate instead a withholding system in relation to such payments (the ending of such transitional period being dependent upon the conclusion of certain other agreements relating to information exchange with certain other countries).
-From 1 January 2015, Luxembourg will change from operating withholding tax to the exchange of information system.
-A number of non-EU countries and territories, including Switzerland, have adopted similar measures (a withholding system in the case of Switzerland, with the option of information exchange and consequent reporting where authorised by the recipient of the interest) with effect from the same date.
+EC Council Directive 2003/48/EC on taxation of savings income (the "Savings Directive") requires Member States to provide to the tax authorities of another Member State details of payments of interest (and other similar income) paid by a person within its jurisdiction to (or for the benefit of) an individual resident or certain other types of entity established in that other EU Member State, except that Luxembourg and Austria currently impose a withholding system and this is expected to last for a transitional period (subject to a procedure whereby on meeting certain conditions, the beneficial owner of the interest or other income may request that no tax be withheld) unless during such period they elect otherwise (the ending of such transitional period depending upon the conclusion of certain other agreements relating to information exchange with certain other non-Euro countries).
+Luxembourg has announced its intention to elect out of the withholding system in favour of an automatic exchange of information with effect from 1 January 2015.
+A number of non-EU countries and territories have adopted similar measures with effect from the same date.